NanoComp/meep/doc/docs/Field_Function_Examples.md

 # Field Function Examples
 ---

 As described in the [User Interface](Scheme_User_Interface.md), Meep provides several routines to integrate, analyze, and output arbitrary user-specified functions of the field components.
-See the functions whose names end with "`-field-function`".
+See the functions whose names end with `-field-function`.
 This facility, while powerful, requires a bit more Scheme programming than most Meep usage, and is best illustrated by a few examples.

 Every field-function that can be passed to these routines is of the form *f*(**r**,components...), where **r** is a position vector and "components..." are zero or more field components that the function depends on.
 The set of desired components is user-specified.
 As an arbitrary example, suppose we are interested in the strange function: